dougeby/IntuneDocs/intune/app-sdk-ios.md

 To receive Intune app protection policy, apps must initiate an enrollment request with the Intune MAM service.
 Apps can be configured in the Intune console to receive app protection policy with or without device enrollment.
 App protection policy without enrollment, also known as **APP-WE** or MAM-WE, allows apps to be managed by Intune without the need for the device to be enrolled in Intune mobile device management (MDM).
 In both cases, enrolling with the Intune MAM service is required to receive policy.

-### Apps that use ADAL
+### Apps that already use ADAL or MSAL

-Apps which already use ADAL should call the `registerAndEnrollAccount` method on the `IntuneMAMEnrollmentManager` instance after the user has been successfully authenticated:
+Apps which already use ADAL or MSAL should call the `registerAndEnrollAccount` method on the `IntuneMAMEnrollmentManager` instance after the user has been successfully authenticated:

 ```objc
 /*